 Iran made the written proposal to be allowed to run a pilot centrifuge enrichment project at a meeting in Paris in March with the three EU negotiating states.

 But European diplomats say their position is still that Iran must abandon all enrichment activities.

 A Western diplomat told AFP that the United States will only back the EU initiative, as it currently does, if Europe maintains its demand for a permanent cessation of enrichment.

 Otherwise, Washington will seek to take Iran before the UN Security Council, where it could face possible economic and other sanctions.

 Khatami told reporters after meeting with Austrian President Heinz Fischer that he hoped Austria could help Iran in the talks due to its important role within the EU.

-Khatami said his country opposed, as other nations do, "the gross misuse of this (nuclear) technology, which is (the development of) fearsome atomic weapons."
+The Iranian president said his country opposed, as other nations do, "the gross misuse of this (nuclear) technology, which is (the development of) fearsome atomic weapons."

 But he said that even oil-rich Iran needs peaceful nuclear technology.

 Oil is an important resource and Iran must protect what it has "for our future generations," he said.